Judith Heumann: Heumann v. Board of Education of the City of New York

 In 1970, Heumann was denied her New York teaching license because the Board did not believe she could get herself or her students out of the building in case of a fire.
-She sued the Board of Education on the basis of discrimination.
-A local newspaper ran a headline of "You Can Be President, Not Teacher, with Polio".
-The case settled without a trial and Heumann became the first wheelchair user to teach in New York City and taught elementary school there for three years.
+She sued the Board of Education for discrimination.
+A local newspaper ran the headline "You Can Be President, Not Teacher, with Polio".
+The case settled without a trial and Heumann became the first wheelchair user to teach in New York City, teaching elementary school there for three years.

 Policy work and advocacy

 Disabled in Action

-Heumann received much mail from disabled people around the country due to her press coverage while suing the Board of Education.
-Many wrote in about their experiences with discrimination because of their disabilities.
-Based on the outpouring of support and letters, in 1970, Heumann and several friends founded Disabled in Action (DIA), an organization that focused on securing the protection of people with disabilities under civil rights laws through political protest.
+Heumann received much mail from disabled people around the country due to press coverage of her suit against the Board of Education.
+Many wrote about their experiences with discrimination because of their disabilities.
+Based on the outpouring of support and letters, in 1970, Heumann and several friends founded Disabled in Action (DIA), an organization focused on securing the protection of people with disabilities under civil rights laws through political protest.
 It was originally called Handicapped in Action, but Heumann disliked that name and lobbied to change it.
 Early versions of the Rehabilitation Act of 1973 were vetoed by President Richard Nixon in October 1972 and March 1973.
 In 1972, DIA demonstrated in New York City with a sit-in protesting one of the vetoes.
-Led by Heumann, eighty activists staged this sit-in on Madison Avenue, stopping traffic.
+Led by Heumann, 80 activists staged this sit-in on Madison Avenue, stopping traffic.

 Center for Independent Living

-Ed Roberts asked Heumann to move to California to work for the Center for Independent Living where she served as the deputy director from 1975 to 1982.
+Ed Roberts asked Heumann to move to California to work for the Center for Independent Living, where she served as deputy director from 1975 to 1982.
 She was an early proponent of the Independent Living Movement.
-Heumann was responsible for the implementation of legislation at the national level for programs in special education, disability research, vocational rehabilitation and independent living, serving more than 8 million youth and adults with disabilities.
+Heumann was responsible for the implementation of federal legislation for programs in special education, disability research, vocational rehabilitation, and independent living, serving more than 8 million youth and adults with disabilities.